Wondering how to get paid to travel as a blogger or influencer?

 Recently, I was pitched by a tourism board to go on a press trip.
 I’m a solo female travel blogger, so it was a solo trip to attend a music event.

 The event sounded great, but I knew it wasn’t the best fit.

 So, I did some homework.
-I looked at their blog, I checked out their social media, I tried to get a sense of what types of stories they were trying to push, and I replied back:
+I looked at their blog, I checked out their social media posts, I tried to get a sense of what types of stories they were trying to push, and I replied back:

 “The timeframe you’re looking for works, I would love to attend.
 This sounds great, but the story angle isn’t a great fit for my audience.
 But I see that you’re also pushing hiking, and I cover hiking.”Received a #brandcollaboration proposal that wasn't a fit?
 Here is how to repitch the brand! #TPTBPodcast

 Or whatever it is for you, you can give them a better idea.